 The Azerbaijan Museum in Tabriz, situated next to the famous Blue Mosque, may be the nicest museum in Iran.
 It consists of three parts.
-When you enter, you will find the archaeological department, which tells the story of Azerbaijan from the fifth century until the Sassanian Age.
+When you enter, you will find the archaeological department, which tells the story of Azerbaijan from the fifth millennium BCE until the Sasanian Age.

-On the first floor are displays of coins, from the Achaemenid period to the nineteenth century, and seals (from prehistory to the Sassanian age).
+On the first floor are displays of coins, from the Achaemenid period to the nineteenth century, and seals (from Prehistory to the Sasanian age).
 Here, you will also find the second part of the archaeological department: pottery, carpets, candlesticks, and glass from about 650 to 1900.

 In the basement is a small restaurant, but here you will also find several tall bronze statues by Ahad Hosseini, an artist born in Tabriz.
 I did not like them, but cannot deny that they were impressive works of art by someone with a gloomy view of the future of mankind.
 In the garden, you will find several inscriptions and other stone objects, mostly Islamic.